 The Means Test

 Social security income is never included in the means test calculation of your household income.
-So, regardless of who receives the social security benefit, do not include it as income on your means test.↑ Back to top
+So, regardless of who receives the social security benefit, do not include it as income on your means test.

 Schedule I provides the court and your trustee with an overview of your income going forward.
 It’s intended to illustrate your (in)ability to pay for necessities and keep making payments to your creditors going forward.
 Unlike the means test, the numbers are forward looking and not a historical average.

-If you use a portion (or all) of the social security benefits you receive for a dependent to pay for living expenses, you should include this amount on your Schedule I. It fits best in line 8f - as other government assistance that you regularly receive as you can indicate that the benefit is for your minor child and not yourself.↑ Back to top
+If you use a portion (or all) of the social security benefits you receive for a dependent to pay for living expenses, you should include this amount on your Schedule I. It fits best in line 8f - as other government assistance that you regularly receive as you can indicate that the benefit is for your minor child and not yourself.

 Statement of Financial Affairs

 If you don’t use the funds for living expenses at all, putting the full amount in a bank account for your minor child instead, don’t include it as your household income on your Schedule I. After all, it’s not available to pay for household expenses.
 In that case, make sure that you let the court know whether you’re an authorized user or joint owner of the bank account you’re making the deposits to in response to question 23 on the Statement of Financial Affairs.
 This will help avoid confusion down the line in case the trustee sees that you’re making deposits into this account from your account.
 You don't have to list your child's social security income in response to Question 5 (Did you receive any other income during this year or the two previous calendar years?).

-If you use the social security funds your child receives as part of your household budget, make sure you disclose this on your Schedule I. Keep in mind, however, that it’s not part of your household income under the means test calculation and you can never be forced to use it to pay your creditors.↑ Back to top
+If you use the social security funds your child receives as part of your household budget, make sure you disclose this on your Schedule I. Keep in mind, however, that it’s not part of your household income under the means test calculation and you can never be forced to use it to pay your creditors.